pkivolowitz/asm_book/section_3/endian/README.md

 }                                                                 // 24
 ```

-First, you might not be familiar with templated functions.
-Notice
+You might not be familiar with templated functions.
+Notice line 14 tells
-line 14 tells the compiler that the next function is templated and that
+the compiler that the next function is templated and that `T` will stand
-`T` be take on the value matching the parameter that is actually given
+in for the type matching the parameter that is actually given to the
-to the function.
+function.

-Thus, at compile time, the compiler write a different function for each
+Thus, at compile time, the compiler writes a different function for each
 of `int`, `short` and `long`.
 When the compiler gets to the `sizeof()`
 on line 20, the size of the "right" type is taken.

-Using the templated approach we need write this function only once
+Using the templated approach, we need write this function only once
-rather than three times for each of `int`, `short` and `long`.
+rather than three times (for each of `int`, `short` and `long`).

 ## Output on a little endian machine